Cartographic Location and Vicinity Indexer – Version 3.0 Now Available

-An open source software package for geotagging and geoparsing.
-CLAVIN automatically extracts location names from structured and unstructured text and resolves them against a gazetteer to produce data-rich geographic entities.
-CLAVIN is fast, accurate, and scalable to accommodate big data in the cloud.
-It combines various open source tools with natural language processing (NLP) techniques to extract and resolve geospatial entities while reconciling misspellings, alternate names, and ambiguous references.
+An open source software package for geoparsing and resolution.
+CLAVIN identifies and extracts location names from structured / unstructured text and resolves the results against a gazetteer to produce data-rich geographic entities.
+It natively uses Apache OpenNLP and Stanford NER to extract and resolve geospatial entities while reconciling misspellings, alternate names, and ambiguous references as part of this library.
+CLAVIN also integrates with Novetta’s AdaptNLP for place name extraction.
+It is fast, accurate, and scalable to accommodate big data in the cloud.
 By enriching documents with structured geodata, CLAVIN enables advanced geospatial analytics on massive volumes of text.

 The MIT Center for Civic Media evaluated commercial and open source geoparsing software and found CLAVIN to provide the best combination of performance and usability, stating: Our data shows that the CLAVIN system is comparable in performance with Yahoo Placespotter and has the advantage of being free, open source and thus tunable to a news context.

 A high level framework and library for running, training, and deploying state-of-the-art NLP models